Our information

 Frequently asked questions

-The first use of the term Art Nouveau appeared in the Belgian journal L'art moderne in 1884.
+The first use of the term Art Nouveau appeared in the Belgian journal l'art moderne in 1884.

-The glossary of antiques
+The antiques glossary

 Do not hesitate to ask us questions to enrich our glossary